noties/Adapt/README.md

 * Modular design is enforced, leading to re-usable view components
 * Ability to preview item in Layout Preview (by using `AdaptViewGroup`), display available design components without launching on a device without leaving IDE

-### Cons
-* Targeted at relatively small lists, `Adapt` is not a direct replacement for a `RecyclerView.Adapter` containing huge/lazy lists

 ## Usage